visualregressiontesting/visual-regression-workshop/lessons/03_testing_suite/04_configs.md

 1. Change the reporter in your `wdio.conf.js` file to be `spec` and see how it changes the output of the tests.
 1. Increase the timeout of the mocha tests in your `wdio.conf.js` file to allow you to take more time in your tests.
-1. Review the [interfaces](http://mochajs.org/#interfaces) options to see if another form of writing tests fits your style better.

 ### Extra Credit

-Mocha allows you to  Using the `grep` option and a tool like ,
+We've use Chai's `expect` and `should` interfaces so far.
+However, [Mocha works with several other interfaces](http://mochajs.org/#interfaces) to fit each developer's personal style.
+Check out the options to see if another form of writing tests fits you better (and try changing over to a different interface).

 ## Spoilers